 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Nikon D50 and Panasonic Lumix DC-FZ82 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the FZ82 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the D50 does not offer wifi capability.
+In contrast, the D50 does not provide wifi capability.

 So what conclusions can be drawn?
 Is the Nikon D50 better than the Panasonic FZ82 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.

 - Better image quality: Features bigger pixels on a larger sensor for higher quality imaging.